opnfv/fuel/docs/release/installation/installation.instruction.rst

    - Jumphost 2 has a mix of Linux and virsh bridges; When Linux bridge exists for a specified network, the deploy script will skip creating a virsh bridge for it

-**Note**: A virtual network "mcpcontrol" is always created.
-For virtual deploys, "mcpcontrol" is also used for Admin, leaving the PXE/Admin bridge unused.
+**Note**: A virtual network "mcpcontrol" is always created for initial connection of the VMs on Jumphost.

 Automatic Installation of a Baremetal POD
 =========================================

-The baremetal installation process can be done by editing the information about hardware and environment in the reclass files, or by using a Pod Descriptor File (PDF).
+The baremetal installation process can be done by editing the information about hardware and environment in the reclass files, or by using the files Pod Descriptor File (PDF) and Installer Descriptor File (IDF) as described in the OPNFV Pharos project.
-This file contains all the information about the hardware and network of the deployment the will be fed to the reclass model during deployment.
+These files contain all the information about the hardware and network of the deployment that will be fed to the reclass model during deployment.

 The installation is done automatically with the deploy script, which will: